Pomax/use-models-for-data/docs/README.md

 }
 ```

-However, it's generally a better idea to also specify a `__meta` property.
+However, it's generally a better idea to also specify metadata, using the `__meta` property.

 ```javascript
 class YourModel extends Model {